 For long I stopped myself moving away from shared hosting to a WordPress managed hosting, but once I did; I never had to look back.
 Right now ShoutMeLoud is hosted on Kinsta hosting & you can see the performance yourself.

 One major benefit which I have noticed after moving to Kinsta managed WordPress hosting is scalability of the WordPress.
-I have already added custom post types (Videos, Deals), using EDD for ShoutMeLoud store & AffilaiteWP for our affiliate program.
+I have already added custom post types (Videos, Deals), using EDD for ShoutMeLoud store.
 Even after adding so many features, I haven’t experienced any performance issues so far.

 Tip for shared hosting user: